SeunAgbede/Linux2cmd/README.md

 ## Intro

-Recently, i've found myself working more with VM's running on Microsoft Windows OS and as such, have intereacted greater with Command Prompt `cmd`.
+Recently, i've found myself working more with VM's running on Microsoft Windows OS and as such, have intereacted greater with Command Prompt.

 Many times, i'd want to run a command that I know in `linux` but not on `cmd`.
 It would often take me anywhere betweeen a few seconds and minutes to find the right command which I found frustrating at times :rage: